iTiagoL/tiagolima/README.md

    python app.py
    ```

-3. Open your browser at `http://localhost:5000` and provide your Denodo
+3. Open your browser at `http://localhost:5000` and upload a configuration
-   connection details.
-A Word document containing metadata information will be
+   file.
+A Word document containing metadata information (such as heap memory
-   generated for download.
+   configuration) will be generated for download.

-The metadata extraction function contains placeholder code.
-Adjust it to match
+The metadata extraction logic contains simple pattern matching for the heap
-your Denodo installation and authentication method.
+memory setting.
+Adjust it to match your configuration format.